 Conferences and meetings are important to the economy and, above all during spring and autumn, can cover the lull during the off-peak time in the leisure industry.
 The conclusions drawn in the Meeting Industry Report Austria (mira), jointly published annually in May by the Austrian Convention Bureau (ACB) and Österreich Werbung (The Austrian National Tourist Office/ANTO), underpin the importance of the sector.
-In 2017 the meeting industry recorded a total number of 21,641 meetings with around 1.69 million participants.
-This corresponds to a rise of 11.9% in the number of meetings and 5.2% in the number of participants.
+In 2018 the meeting industry recorded a total number of 21,381 meetings with around 1.69 million participants.
 International guests stayed overnight for an average of 4 nights in the region the meeting is held, whilst national guests booked to stay for one night.
-In 2017 the meeting industry generated around 3.5 million overnight stays, thereby contributing to 2.4% of all tourist overnight stays.
+In 2018 the meeting industry generated around 3.5 million overnight stays, thereby contributing to 2,3% of all tourist overnight stays.

 Interactive meeting formats which involve and activate the participant are rapidly gaining importance.
 The current trend is towards open, large-scale meeting areas, which have flexible uses.
 The modern event design also brings changes with it, with its host of technical requirements.
 Integrated systems unite messaging, telephone services and video conferencing together on a single platform and in doing so change the meeting formats of the future.
 Meetings can increasingly be held online, and events can be followed from the office via live streams.

 The Austrian environmental guidelines 62 “Green Meetings and Events” have been established as a recognised and credible marker for sustainable events.
 Since their creation in 2010, a total of 973 green meetings and 247 green events with over a million participants have taken place.
-In 2017, 130 meetings and 65 events were certified, with around 250,000 visitors.
-At present in Austria there are around 72 certified green events licence holders.
+In 2018, 271 Green Meetings were held, 59 were certified and counted around 340,000 visitors.
+At present in Austria there are around 77 certified green events licence holders.
 They are characterised by increased energy efficiency, waste prevention and environmentally friendly methods of departure and arrival for the guests.
 Regional added value and social responsibility are also integral to the licence.

 Austrian National Tourist Office